Segovia,Spain

 Plaza Mayor in Segovia is a charming and vibrant square in the city’s heart.
 It’s a central hub for social and cultural activities and is surrounded by significant landmarks, making it a must-visit spot for anyone exploring Segovia.

-It is lined by an eclectic assortment of buildings, arcades and cafes, with an open pavilion.
-Plaza Mayor is a perfect place to take a break, have a coffee, and enjoy the lively atmosphere.
+Plaza Mayor is lined by an eclectic assortment of buildings, arcades, and cafes, with an open pavilion.
+It is a perfect place to take a break, have a coffee, and enjoy the lively atmosphere.
 The square is a bustling hub of activity, and there’s always something to see.

 Centuries before the plaza was built in the 17th century, this space served as the center of the village.
 Vendors would set up their stands, and citizens would socialize there.
 In the Middle Ages, it was known as Calle de la Cinteria due to the shops and vendors.